mcoakley92/matching-rick-and-morty/README.md

 2. As a player, I want a timer so I know how much time I have left to complete the game
 3. As a player, I want matched cards to stay facing up and unmatched cards to flip back again, so I know which cards I have left to match
 4. As a player, I want a pop up notification to inform me when I have won or lost the game
+5. As a player, I want to have a replay button, so I can try again each time I win or lose

 ![wireframe](../1-cards-start-down.png)